matthewkeil/homodigit.us/README.md

 Or you can conveniently use the script I wrote to make the mundane easy.
 Its found in /bin/ssl/makeInitSet.sh.
 You will need to enter some configuration details into rootCA.conf and X509.conf in the directory with the script.

-Here is the link to the openssl website for writing a [X059 configuration file](https://docs.genesys.com/Documentation/PSDK/9.0.x/Developer/TLSOpenSSLConfigurationFile) and for the [Root CA configuration file](https://jamielinux.com/docs/openssl-certificate-authority/appendix/root-configuration-file.html) and here are the commands we called in that script with links to the docs for info on the flags used
+Here is the link to the openssl website for writing a [X059 configuration file](https://docs.genesys.com/Documentation/PSDK/9.0.x/Developer/TLSOpenSSLConfigurationFile) and for the [Root CA configuration file](https://jamielinux.com/docs/openssl-certificate-authority/appendix/root-configuration-file.html) and below are the commands we called in that script.
+Each is a link to the docs for info on the flags used.

 read the settings for the next command [openssl genrsa](https://www.openssl.org/docs/manmaster/man1/genrsa.html) - RSA key generation utility